 - Plan time to worry.
 Set aside 10 minutes each day to think about the things that worry you.
 Talk about them to a friend, or write them down in a journal.
 Even 10 minutes a day spent thinking through your worries can help them stop taking over your life.

 - Consider a natural product to help.
-Bespoke CBD has been shown to help many people control anxiety symptoms.
-A daily dose of CBD can help you feel calmer and more able to handle stress.
-It can also help you sleep better, and good sleep is key to maintaining homeostasis in your body.
+Bespoke CBD has been shown to help many people maintain a healthy sense of well-being.
+A daily dose of CBD can help you remain calm and better able to stay that way.
+It can also support healthy sleep, and adequate rest is key to maintaining homeostasis in your body.

 If you are among 20% of Americans who suffer from anxiety, or if you’re finding you’re worrying too much or sleeping too little, this is the perfect time to put some new practices into place.

-More and more people are trusting Hemp CBD to help control their anxiety and sleeplessness.
-If you want to avoid prescription medications and implement an all-natural strategy instead, talk to your doctor about Bespoke CBD.
+More and more people are trusting Hemp CBD to help.
+Talk to your doctor about Bespoke CBD.
 It’s a safe, vegan product and, unlike prescriptions, will not be one more thing you need to worry about.